sparwelt/iframe-integration-boilerplate/README.md

 * event system currently does not support separation of multiple host iframes inside one client page (events are always send to all hosts)
 * both pages must use https *or* http - no mixing
 * the placement element ( `iframe-integration-placement` by default ) always needs to exist before the render method is called
-* the iframe resizing event is first firedt after the host document finished loading, so optimize this page for an early `Load` event
+* the iframe resizing event is first fired after the host document finished loading, so optimize this page for an early `Load` event

+## TODOs
+* allow separation of multiple iframes for the event system
+* document existing CustomEvent Logic
+* implement CustomEvent Logic for event receiving, not just event emiting

 ## Browser Support